syahirahuw/powerbi-restaurant-insights/README.md

 #### Data Model View
 ![Data Model](data_model.png)

+  *The tables were connected using PlaceID and UserID as key fields.*
+  *PlaceID links restaurant, cuisine, and location data, while UserID connects customer profile and rating data.*
+  *This setup allows accurate filtering and analysis across restaurants and customers.*

 ### 6. Dashboard Structure
 The Power BI report is organised into three main pages: